Skip to content

 Work

-You can start as a passenger assistant or conductor and move into driving work after taking company training.
+You could start as a passenger transport assistant or conductor and move into driving work through internal company promotion and training.

 Direct application

-You could apply to tram operating companies for tram driver training.
-Some employers will prefer you to have a few GCSEs at grades 9 to 4 (A* to C), particularly in English and maths.
+You could apply to vacancies advertised by tram operating companies.
+Some employers may ask for GCSEs at grades 9 to 4 (A* to C), particularly in English and maths.
+Customer service skills are also important.

 Requirements and restrictions